ibm-cloud-docs/containers/cs_tech.md

 Each worker node is a physical machine (bare metal) or a virtual machine that runs on physical hardware in the cloud environment.
 When you provision a worker node, you determine the resources that are available to the containers that are hosted on that worker node.
 Out of the box, your worker nodes are set up with an {{site.data.keyword.IBM_notm}}-managed Docker Engine, separate compute resources, networking, and a volume service.
 The built-in security features provide isolation, resource management capabilities, and worker node security compliance.
 {: shortdesc}

+The worker nodes and all the worker node components are dedicated only to you, and are not shared with other IBM customers.
+However, if you use a worker node virtual machine, the underlying hardware might be shared with other customers depending on the level of hardware isolation that you choose.
+For more information, see [Virtual machines](/docs/containers?topic=containers-planning_worker_nodes#vm).
+{: note}

-Modifying default worker node components such as `kubelet` is not supported and might cause unexpected results.
+Modifying default worker node components such as the `kubelet` is not supported and might cause unexpected results.
 {: note}

 The following table describes the components of a worker node.